Hooooot/Office2019-2021MAKinstaller/README.md

-# Office2019-2021MAKinstaller
+# Office2019-2024MAKinstaller
-A tool to download the newest office 2019 or 2021 mak edition.
+A tool to download the newest office 2019, 2021 and 2024 MAK/LTSC edition.

 Usage: